-On balance, the Plans would not inappropriately affect the industrial sector or service sectors.
+The Plans would not adversely affect the industrial sector or service sectors.
 In the Plans, these sectors are referred to as production, distribution, and repair (PDR) businesses and services.
 Compared to existing zoning, the Plans would protect PDR businesses and activities by restricting competing uses and creating clearer land use controls throughout the non-residential districts of the Plans' Areas.
-Specifically, as compared to existing code requirements, new provisions limiting office development in industrial and mixed-use areas will help curtail displacement due to commercial office development.
+Specifically, provisions limiting office development in industrial and mixed-use areas will help curtail displacement due to commercial office development.